Archive 2012

 8th November 2012

-The forum is aimed at community professionals who work with young people to open up
+The forum is aimed at community professionals who work with young people to open up discussion about the issues facing LGBTQ young people and suicide prevention.

 NEW DOCTORS TRAINED TO OVERCOME LGBT HEALTHCARE GAP